danielkasprzak/Lua-Bytecode-Deobfuscator/README.md

 ### How to use it?

+- If you aren't decompiling fivem scripts just change `load` into `loadstring`

 - Put .exe file into folder with obfuscated .lua file
 - Run deobfuscator
 - Type the name of .lua file with the .lua extension and press ENTER